 In 1537, the town like the entire West Pomeranian region, underwent Protestantism as a result of the Reformation, which led to the secularization of church goods.
 In the Drawsko parish church, the place of Catholic clerics was taken by evangelical pastors.
 In 1534, a lot of damage to the church was caused by fire.
 The church files were burnt then, as well as the interior and the top of the tower.
 Another numerous fires destroyed the temple in the 17th century.
 The general renovation began at the beginning of the eighteenth century, another was carried out in 1854 and 1913.
-During the last World War the temple happily survived and returned to the Catholic Church under the dedication of the Lord’s Resurrection.
+During the last World War the church have survived and returned to the Catholic Church under the dedication of the Lord’s Resurrection.

-The interior was divided into naves by the rhythm of octagonal pillars connected with ogival arcades.
-The space of the central nave from the east is closed with a smaller presbytery, separated by a chancel arch.
-Its polygonal walls are pierced with large ogival windows with deep reveals, and the sub-window zone has been fragmented with a pairs of pointed arch recesses.
-The rectangular span of chancel was shaped differently, its windows were replaced with shorter blendes, and under them there are large but single niches.
-Ancillary columns were put on the walls, on which the ribs of the vaults flows.
-The walls of the aisles are shaped differently, where a structural frame was distinguished from quadrangular half-pillars and the arches carried by half-pillars.
-In both parts very decorative brick elements were used, limited to chamfers and faults.
-In the aisles there are cross-ribbed vaults, analogous to four vestibules under the tower, while in the northern sacristy there is a stellar vault.
+The interior was divided into aisles by the rhythm of octagonal pillars connected with ogival arcades.
+The space of the central nave from the east was closed with a smaller chancel, separated by a chancel arch.
+Its polygonal walls were pierced with large ogival windows with deep jambs, and the sub-window zone has been fragmented with a pairs of pointed arch recesses.
+The rectangular bay of chancel was shaped differently, its windows were replaced with shorter blendes, and under them there were large but single niches.
+Vault shafts were put on the walls, from which the ribs spring.
+The walls of the aisles were shaped differently, because a structural frame was distinguished from quadrangular half-pillars and the arches carried by half-pillars.
+In both parts decorative brick elements were used sparingly, limited to chamfers and steps.
+In the aisles there were cross-ribbed vaults, analogous to four vestibules under the tower, while in the northern sacristy there was a stellar vault built.